 Like fiber, increasing your protein intake throughout the day will help keep you fuller longer, because it takes more time to digest and break down.
 Consuming about 30 grams of good quality protein at each meal, like lean meat, fish, or Greek yogurt can also increase your metabolic rate, as it takes more energy to break down and digest.
 If you’re adding strength training to your routine or are healing from an injury, protein is even more important for growth and repair.

 Repeat after me: Eating fat does not make you fat.
 Period.
 Fats are very important for helping your body absorb fat-soluble vitamins, and for providing long-lasting energy.
 They are also super satisfying and will help stave off hunger for a long time.
 When you start feeling that rumble in your stomach in between meals, grab a small handful of nuts or some celery stuffed with guacamole to help curb your hunger.
 Just watch your portion sizes, as fats are high in calories.
 However, you might be saving yourself a lot of calories in the long run by choosing something high in fat, to begin with.

-Try these tips, and see if you can break through that pesky weight-loss plateau.
+Try these tips when you’ve plateaued in weight loss.
+You just might break through that pesky barrier!
 Just be sure to understand the best time to weigh yourself, so that you can measure results consistently.